JuliaData/DataFrames.jl/docs/src/lib/metadata.md

 ## Propagation of metadata

-An important design feature of metatada is how it is handled when you transform data frames.
+An important design feature of metatada is how it is handled when data frames are  transformed.

 !!! note